 With MedPay, you can get immediate coverage to help pay any medical bills you or your passengers face after an accident.
 Plus, your medical payments coverage can protect you if you get hit by a car while you are on foot or a passenger in another vehicle, too.

 How does MedPay work on auto insurance?

-How is MedPay different than personal injury protection?
+How is MedPay different from PIP

 PIP coverage works similarly to MedPay, paying for medical expenses after an auto accident.
 But PIP coverage is generally further reaching than MedPay, covering things like wage reimbursement if you have to miss work because of your injuries.

 The premium for MedPay is generally quite low and the benefits you may receive from just one claim may be worth the financial peace of mind.